 S-Sexualization of schools.
 Less of that and more academic emphasis.

-Dr. Jenson mentioned one other thing that had the most impact on me: "Teachers are the allies of parents.”
+Dr. Jensen mentioned one other thing that impacted me most: "Teachers are the allies of parents.”
 That resonated with me because I believe it.
-Teachers have one of the hardest jobs imaginable, and just because their unions don’t seem to have our children’s best interest at heart, it doesn’t mean that teachers don’t.
+Teachers have one of the hardest jobs imaginable, and just because their unions don’t seem to have our children’s best interests at heart, it doesn’t mean that teachers don’t.
 They most certainly do.
-Speaking for me, I need to work with my daughter’s teachers to help any way I can and not be an obstacle.
+Speaking for me, I need to work with my daughter’s teachers to help in any way I can and not be an obstacle.